Importance Of Quality Roofing

 Choosing a roofing system is one of the most important decisions you can make as a homeowner.
 The roof over your head not only protects you, your family, and all your belongings from the elements, it provides comfort and a sense of security.
 With the many choices of roofing shingles available today, trying to determine what will best meet your roofing needs, enhance the appearance of your home, and add to its value can be confusing and overwhelming.
 After all, you’ll be living with the quality, style, and color for 20, 30, or even 50 years or more.

 Of course, performance is your top consideration when deciding on roofing materials—you want a roof that protects your home.
 Beyond that, you want it to look good and to last as long as possible.
-As a leading roof service company in the Portland and Vancouver area, Executive Roof Services (ERS) is here to help you make the right choice.
+As a leading residential roofing company in the Portland and Vancouver area, Executive Roof Services (ERS) is here to help you make the right choice.
 In an industry where experience counts, ERS professionals have been providing the best possible solutions in roofing for more than 40 years.

 Why Use Composition Shingles?

 Surface roofing is available in basically four styles—shakes, tiles, shingles, and metal surfacing.
 Wooden shakes are typically made from cedar or teak.
 Tile roofing includes natural slate, clay, terra-cotta or other sand polymers, and concrete.
 Metal roofing is primarily made of steel or copper.
 Composition roofing shingles remain the most popular choice of all the surface roofing products currently used in the U.S. This is available in many attractive styles and colors, is dependable, affordable, and most often meets Energy Star standards.

 Like all building materials, composition roof shingles have an expected performance longevity depending on product, conditions, and maintenance.
 Manufacturers’ warranties range between 20 and 50 years, but it’s important to know that these warranties cover only factory defects, and may be void without proof of periodic maintenance.
 It’s rare for roofing problems to be attributed to a manufacturing defect.
 Most often the trouble can be traced to installation—another good reason to work with a qualified roof service company like ERS.
 We stand behind the quality of our installation and repair services.

 What Exactly is a Composition Shingle?